Othrwy/GrainSight/README.md

 OVERVIEW

-- This script allows you upload an image of semi-spheroidal particles and will scan through, picking out the smallest and largest diameter for each grain.
+This script allows you upload an image of semi-spheroidal particles and will scan through, picking out the smallest and largest diameter for each grain.<br />
-- It can then find the mean/SD, generate histograms and fit distributions - all outputted in a PDF.
+It can then find the mean/SD, generate histograms and fit distributions - all outputted in a PDF.<br />
-- It can report min, max, average diameters and spheroidicity.
+It can report min, max, average diameters and spheroidicity.<br />
-- It can also calculate volume and mass but assuming the third dimension is =Ømin and entering a density.
+It can also calculate volume and mass but assuming the third dimension is =Ømin and entering a density.<br />

 PHOTO QUALITY ← IMPORTANT!